Dentist in Manchester, MO

 A lost or broken restoration: While we wish they would last forever, dental restorations do have a life span and will break down over time.
 If you find yourself with a crown or filling that has broken or fallen out, your tooth will need a repair or replacement as soon as possible to avoid further damage or an infection.

 A broken tooth: If your tooth is broken, gather the pieces so you can bring them with you to the office.
-Dr. Stanford will recommend the best treatment for you.
+Dr. Carron will recommend the best treatment for you.
 If your tooth is chipped, it may not require immediate attention, but you should still call us so we can determine the most appropriate course of action.
 A chip may need to be smoothed in order to prevent irritation to your tongue and other soft tissues.

 Contact Stanford Dental